xuxiety/FireJumpers/README.md

 - Built with vanilla JavaScript for optimal performance
 - Utilizes CSS animations for smooth visual effects
-- Implements Perlin noise for natural-feeling randomization
+- Implements smart randomization for natural-feeling gameplay
 - Responsive design that works on both desktop and mobile devices

 ## Game Mechanics